Helping Connect Enrollees to Care

 This page provides state Medicaid agencies with suggested outreach messages and resources that can be used to:

-Help new enrollees establish a regular source of health care, and
+Help new enrollees establish a regular source of health care

-States can post these materials on their own Medicaid and CHIP websites and incorporate them into handbooks, newsletters and social media targeted to new enrollees.
+States can post these materials on their own Medicaid and Children Health Insurance Program (CHIP) websites and incorporate them into handbooks, newsletters, and social media targeted to new enrollees.
 The messages and resources are divided into four areas of care on this page:

 - Using your Health Insurance

 - Finding a Health Care Provider (doctor or dentist)

 - Preventive Care Visits and Services